Scholarship applications are closed. The next round begins October, 2022.

 All photographs must have captions.
 Photoshop, Lightroom PhotoMechanic and other image editing software may be used for captioning before uploading.
 Captions entered or edited in the Portfolio system after uploading.

 Your portfolio and all contents may be edited up to the application deadline.
 Items may be added and deleted.
 Once you create a Picture Story, you may edit the story and drag and drop to rearrange the order of the pictures.

-You may copy and paste previously written responses to open ended questions in the appropriate fields.
+You may copy and paste copy from documents previously written in other software such as Word in the appropriate open-ended fields.